-Through wars, ethnic conflicts, and genocides provided by the maintenance of colonial imperial systems during 423 the 20th century; cataclysms, epidemics, and, pandemics that we have been mask-facing in this millennial 424 transition, we have learned that it takes a Volume XXI Issue V Version I 8 () bigger structure, than mere official 425 documents, political regimes or testimonies from "secret agents", to apprehend all these traumatic processes and 426 events.
-In this sense, research on oral history, recording of interviews with mundane actors from historical scenes, 427 permission to infiltrate discrete devices, notes, and autobiographical data in the ways of exploring historical 428 repositories, from the beginning, intends to create a mass criticism of raw material about private individuals, 429 useful for the historical and social construction.
-A practical method which could be quite useful, not only for 430 431 those whose history is liable to be excluded, but that could also highlight the positive role memory institutions 432 play in building more cohesive societies based on democratic principles (Ivacs, 2012, p.
+14 Institution here entails a more comprehensive conception than the conventional domains established within the scope of nation-states and modern societies.
+It mainly refers to structures or mechanisms of a social order, which regulates behaviour of a group of individuals within a given community bigger structure, than mere official documents, political regimes or testimonies from "secret agents", to apprehend all these traumatic processes and events.
+In this sense, research on oral history, recording of interviews with mundane actors from historical scenes, permission to infiltrate discrete devices, notes, and autobiographical data in the ways of exploring historical repositories, from the beginning, intends to create a mass criticism of raw material about private individuals, useful for the historical and social construction.
+A practical method which could be quite useful, not only for those whose history is liable to be excluded, but that could also highlight the positive role memory institutions play in building more cohesive societies based on democratic principles (Ivacs, 2012, p.
 478).

-It is believed that Derrida foresaw the promising future of the archive, and provided a new definition for archiving to include the subject of the source, the human being himself in the therapeutic mission of the archive in the quest to cure the collective trauma.
+It is believed that Derrida foresaw the promising future of the archive, and provided a new definition for archiving to include the subject of the source, the human being himself in the therapeutic mission of the archive in the guest to cure the collective trauma.
 The philosopher defines two major dynamic forces acting, dialectically, during the objectification process defining individual responsibilities for preservation, to the detriment of suppression.
-At this point, Derrida questions the traditional historiography 15

-The "Archons" in Cortege and he prevents that media memorization, like the archiving process, does not provide full objectivity or completeness.
+At this point, Derrida questions the traditional historiography15 and he prevents that media memorization, like the archiving does not provide full objectivity or completeness.
 Omissions or suppressions must be recognized as attributes of the psyche, and archives must play the role of consignment, as an external technique to assist the memory process (cf. Derrida 1998; Ivacs, 2012)